johnfmorton/generator-buildabanner/README.md

 # generator-buildabanner

-This is a [Yeoman](http://yeoman.io) generator to get a starter standard, AdWords, TruEffect, Sizmek or DoubleClick banner scaffolded out quickly.
+This is a [Yeoman](http://yeoman.io) generator to get a starter standard, AdWords, Sizmek or DoubleClick banner scaffolded out quickly.

+## Version 2

+After 37 releases, Build A Banner has jumped to the 2.0 version.
+There was never a version 1 in all the previous 37 releases.
+It had always been version 0 although at some point it should have graduated to version 1.
+It just didn't happen.

+In the Version 2, the Yeoman generator has been rewritten.
+It has moved to Gulp 4.
+How you use BAB should remain basically the same though.
+There have been a lot of updating of the tools behind the scenes to keep current.

 ## Let me show you how this works.